adslbarxatov/BExplorer/README.md

 WARNING!
 It is strongly recommended to use EXACTLY THESE header files and EXACTLY THESE functions TOGETHER.
-Header definitions use direct handling with memory (unsafe mode) (implicitly defined pointers/arrays, structures and unions) and using them without recommended functions may cause unexpected application behaviour (of course, if you don't know what you’re doing).
+Header definitions use direct handling with memory (unsafe mode) (implicitly defined pointers/arrays, structures and unions) and using them without recommended functions may cause unexpected application behaviour (of course, if you don’t know what you’re doing).

 &nbsp;